u0974250-ai/rag-chatpdf-app/README.md

 - [LangChain](https://github.com/hwchase17/langchain)
 - [Streamlit](https://github.com/streamlit/streamlit)
 - [Ollama](https://ollama.ai/)
-- This project is based on the original work [chatpdf-rag-deepseek-r1](https://github.com/paquino11/chatpdf-rag-deepseek-r1) by Pedro Aquino, licensed under the MIT license, with the full license text included in his original repository.
+- This project is based on the original work [chatpdf-rag-deepseek-r1](https://github.com/paquino11/chatpdf-rag-deepseek-r1) by Pedro Aquino, licensed under the MIT license.
+While the original repository states that it is under MIT license, it did not include the full license text.
+In compliance with MIT License terms, this project includes an MIT license referencing both the original author and modifications by u0974250-ai.